Yashaggarwal1695/WebAutomation_Project/README.md

 # WebAutomation_Project
-this is project demonstarting hybrid framework
+This is project demonstarting hybrid framework using selenium with java
-The code is based on maven